 Black cotton roll neck and jeans is a good basic combination for my winter.
 I can add a long black shirt for indoors or add a long grey cardigan if I need something warmer.

 I’ve bought some new slip-on sneakers – Sketchers style – and I’m loving the comfort.
 As my daughter has a no-outdoor-shoe policy I find they are ideal for when I go round to her house to babysit.
-So easy to get into and out of compared to laced sneakers.
+So easy to get into and out of, compared to laced sneakers.

 My color palette for this winter capsule wardrobe